sukottokun/documentation/source/_docs/redis.md

   - For Drupal 7, visit `/admin/config/development/performance/redis` and open **Connection Information**.

   - For Drupal 6, visit  `/admin/settings/performance/cache-backend` and you should see the available backends and their statuses.

-### Drupal 8 Sites
-You can try out the beta version of the [Redis](https://www.drupal.org/project/redis) module on Drupal 8, however it is not officially supported at this time.

 ## Use the Redis Command-Line Client